quist00/carpentries.org/pages/reports.md

 permalink: "/reports/"
 ---

-This page holds all reports published by The Carpentries' Core Team and Executive Council since early 2018.
+This page holds all reports published by The Carpentries' Core Team and Governance since early 2018.

 ## Annual Reports